Let’s imagine for a second your boss screaming out loud “Timesheeets!!!”

 The time tracking myth

-The general premise is that time tracking is tied up to productivity, which measures how efficient someone is at doing their job.
-Based on this input, managers cut costs and improve operations with a clear business objective in mind: to increase profits.
+The general premise is that employee time tracking is tied up to productivity and project time tracking, which measures how efficient someone is at doing their job.
+Based on this input, managers save time, cut costs, and improve operations with a clear business objective in mind: to increase profits.
 Time is money after all.
 As Harvard Business Review points out, the US economy is losing $7.4 billion a day, the result of 50 million untracked work hours.

 Nothing wrong with this finding, but let’s be honest: it’s easy to clock-in 8 hours and get little to nothing done.
 In fact, a new research from UK found out that we’re productive at work for only 2 hours and 53 minutes.
 The rest of the time is filled up with distracting activities like: browsing social media, reading news, and talking outside work activities with colleagues – to name the top three.
 This is a direct result of focusing on quantity instead of quality.
 It tricks us into thinking that we can stay on top of our work by just showing up and filling in timesheets.